lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-a-reading-list.markdown

 ![Figure of the reaper with motto This Too Shall Pass](https://farm5.staticflickr.com/4581/38364280031_27d1ccf543.jpg)

 As I passed into the region of grief and bereavement after my partner died, I was disappointed at the poor quality of the Google-able resources on the topic of grief and bereavement.
 Too many simply had the same unhelpful five bullet points ("You're going to feel bad for awhile, maybe a long while."
-No, really?) or parroted Kubler-Ross's stages of grief -- which A) were intended for people who were dying, not the bereaved people they left behind and B) which Kubler-Ross herself repudiated before she died.
+No, really?) or parroted Kubler-Ross's stages of grief, which Kubler-Ross herself came to doubt before she died.

 Below are the books, articles, and scholarly papers which I found useful and which informed my own approach to grief recovery.